-As at the date of these Listing Particulars, the long-term / short-term sovereign credit ratings for Ireland are: "AA (Stable)" / "A-1+" from S&P Global Ratings Europe Limited (S&P); "Aa3 (Positive)" / "P-1" from Moody's France S.A.S; "AA (Stable)" / "F1+" from Fitch Ratings Ireland Limited (Fitch); "AA- (Positive)" / "a-1+" from Rating and Investment Information, Inc. (R&I); "AA (Stable)" / "K1+" from KBRA (Source: National Treasury Management Agency (NTMA) website); and "AA (low) (Positive trend)" / "R-1 (middle)" from DBRS Ratings GmbH (DBRS) (Source: DBRS Morningstar website).
-S&P, Moody's France S.A.S, Fitch and DBRS are established in the EU and are registered under the CRA Regulation.
-Moody's (as defined below) is established in the UK and is registered under Regulation (EU) No 1060/2009 as it forms part of UK domestic law by virtue of the EUWA (the UK CRA Regulation).
-R&I is not established in the EU and is not registered under the CRA Regulation.
+As at the date of these Listing Particulars, the long-term / short-term sovereign credit ratings for Ireland are: "AA (Positive)" / "A-1+" from S&P Global Ratings Europe Limited (S&P); "Aa3 (Positive)" / "P-1" from Moody's France S.A.S; "AA (Stable)" / "F1+" from Fitch Ratings Ireland Limited (Fitch); "AA- (Positive)" / "a-1+" from Rating and Investment Information, Inc. (R&I); "AA (Stable)" / "K1+" from KBRA (Source: National Treasury Management Agency (NTMA) website); and "AA (Stable trend)" / "R-1 (high)" from DBRS Ratings GmbH (DBRS) (Source: DBRS Morningstar website).
+S&P, Moody's France S.A.S, Fitch and DBRS are established in the EU and are registered under the EU CRA Regulation.
+Moody's (as defined below) is established in the UK and is registered under the UK CRA Regulation.
+R&I is not established in the EU and is not registered under the EU CRA Regulation.

-In general, European regulated investors may use credit ratings for regulatory purposes in the EEA only if they are issued by a credit rating agency established in the EU and registered in accordance with the CRA Regulation (or are endorsed and published or distributed by subscription by such a credit rating agency in accordance with the CRA Regulation).
+In general, European regulated investors may use credit ratings for regulatory purposes in the EEA only if they are issued by a credit rating agency established in the EU and registered in accordance with the EU CRA Regulation (or are endorsed and published or distributed by subscription by such a credit rating agency in accordance with the EU CRA Regulation).
 Investors regulated in the UK are subject to similar restrictions under the UK CRA Regulation.
 As such, UK regulated investors are required for UK regulatory purposes to use ratings issued by a credit rating agency established in the UK and registered under the UK CRA Regulation.